 Throughout our lives, we are members of different groups or associations, from families, neighbourhoods, club and work units to nations and States.
 In all such associations, from the smallest to the largest, decisions have to be taken for the association as a whole: about the goals to be pursued, about the rules to be followed, about the distribution of responsibilities and benefits between members.
 These can be called collective decisions, in contrast to individual decisions taken by people on behalf of themselves.
 Democracy belongs to this sphere of collective decision-making.
-It embodies the idea that such decisions, affecting an association as a whole, should be taken by all its members, and that they should each have equal rights to take part in such decisions.
-Democracy, in other words, entails the twin principles of popular control over decision-making and equality of rights in the exercise of that control.
+It embodies the idea that such decisions, affecting an association as a whole, should be taken by all its members, and that they should each have equal rights to take part in such decision-making and equality of rights in the exercise of that control.
 To the extent that these principles are realised in the decision-making of any association, we can call it democratic.